jasonmar/dataproc-client/README.md

 ### Image Creation

 1. Modify [image_env](image_env) to configure variables used to create a template Dataproc cluster
-2. Run `create-image.sh` to launch a template Dataproc cluster and capture an image
+2. Run `1_create-image.sh` to launch a template Dataproc cluster and capture an image

 ### Edge Node Launch

 1. Modify [edgenode_env](edgenode_env) to configure variables used to create a Dataproc Edge Node
-2. Run `launch-edgenode.sh` to launch a GCE VM Instance from the edgenode image.
+2. Run `2_launch-edgenode.sh` to launch a GCE VM Instance from the edgenode image.

 ## Supported clients